tsunamishadow/bonusheroes/dotatierlist.md

 # Dota Pub Hero Tier List
 This tier list is based on pub stats taken from Dotabuff, Opendota and Stratz.
 Most of this tier list is weighted toward Divine and Immortal with Crusader and lower winrates ignored.
 This list is very slightly influenced by competitive performances but is not useful for determining which heroes are strong for TI-level Dota.
-Updated 21st October 2018, based on Performances during 7.19d.
+Updated 20th November 2018, based on Performances during 7.19d.

 Formula has been reworked to favor a tiny bit more towards Archon winrates.